bitshares/dev.bitshares.works/core/installation/build_osx.md

 **Notes:** As mentioned elsewhere, Bitshares depends on the third-party libraries "Boost" and "OpenSSL".
 These libraries need to be in certain version ranges.
 At the moment, Boost needs to be **between 1.57 and 1.65**.
 OpenSSL needs to be in the **1.0.x range**.

 ***

+### Available Versions

+#### Boost

+- Boost: between 1.57 and 1.65

+You can check which version(s) of boost you have by asking brew:

+    brew search boost

+To install another version of Boost (such as 1.60):

+    brew install boost@1.60

+#### OpenSSL

+- OpenSSL: 1.0.x series

+You may have an older version of OpenSSL than is required.
+If so, have brew get the latest:

+    brew upgrade openssl

+Compiling with these new versions: We must now tell cmake where these libraries are.
+Instead of the "cmake ." mentioned above, we use:

+    cmake -DBOOST_ROOT=/usr/local/opt/boost@1.60 -DOPENSSL_ROOT_DIR=/usr/local/opt/openssl .

+and then proceed with the normal

+    make

+***